jfrog/artifactory-user-plugins/security/sandboxPermissions/README.md

 properties.

-This plugin assumes that the user already has write permissions on the repository in question, and allows any user with the annotate permission to modify permissions on objects.
+This plugin assumes that the user already has write permissions on the repository in question, annotate permissions are required to change permissions, and any user who has the ability to modify a namespace will be able to modify its permissions.

 A result of this plugin is that no user will be allowed to write to the root directory of a repository.
 It requires that all data pushed to the repository have a namespace.
 Note